redixhumayun/redixhumayun.github.io/_drafts/async-runtimes-part-iii.md

 }
 ```

 If you're interested in understanding the `Pin<Box<T>>` verbosity, checkout [fasterthanlime's post](https://fasterthanli.me/articles/pin-and-suffering).
-Put very simply, it's to ensure that the memory region where the future is stored is not moved.
+Put very simply, it's to ensure that the future is not moved from the memory region it's stored in.

 ### Waker
 The waker is probably the component with the most complicated code, mostly because I chose to implement it in unsafe Rust.
 If you're following along and trying to build this on your own, you can always use the [simpler `ArcWake` implementation](https://docs.rs/futures/latest/futures/task/trait.ArcWake.html).
 I chose not to do that mainly because I never intended to make this runtime multi-threaded and I like the masochism of unsafe Rust.